dr460nf1r3/container-manager/README.md

 - `NODE_ENV`: Node environment, either `development` or `production`
 - `PORT`: Port on which the application listens

+## Admin routes

+### Calling routes

+The admin routes can only be called by adding the `x-admin` header to the request.
+This is specifically required to prevent accidental calls to these routes while proxying requests.

+### Protect routes

+To protect the admin routes, you can set the `CONFIG_ADMIN_SECRET` environment variable.
+If set, the secret must be sent in the `x-admin-secret` header of the request.
+If the secret is not set, the routes are available without authentication.

 ## API documentation

 The Swagger API documentation can be found at `/api` when the application is running (